gogobook/my-asp-dot-net/ch5.md

 and delegates can be created in a generic way as well.
 Generics make new programming styles possible.
-You’ve seen how algorithms, particularly actions and predicates, can be implemented to be used with different classes—and all are type safe.
+You’ve seen how algorithms, particularly actions and predicates, can be implemented to be used with different classes——and all are type safe.
 Generic delegates make it possible to decouple algorithms from collections.
 You will see more features and uses of generics throughout this book.
 Chapter 8 introduces delegates that are often implemented as